seamusdemora/PiFormulae/FilesystemConversionFromExt4ToBtrfs.md

       ```

-7. We now have a couple of minor edits to make to `/dev/sdb1` and `/dev/sdb2` to complete the procedure:
+7. On the **SUPPORT RPi**: Minor edits to make to make SD2 bootable:
       ```
         # /mnt/sdb2 should still be mounted at /mnt/SD2, so make required changes there first:
         sudo nano /mnt/SD2/etc/fstab		# or use your preferred editor to make these changes: